lorenzo-diana/Oil_spill_identification_from_SAR_images/README.md

 # Oil spill identification from SAR images

-This repository contains an implementation of the CNN described in the paper [*Oil Spill Identification from SAR Images for Low Power Embedded Systems Using CNN*](https://www.mdpi.com/2072-4292/13/18/3606).\
+This repository contains the code to train and test the CNN described in the paper [*Oil Spill Identification from SAR Images for Low Power Embedded Systems Using CNN*](https://www.mdpi.com/2072-4292/13/18/3606).\
 The paper describes a CNN to perform semantic segmentation of SAR images to enable early oil spill detection while maintaining a low number of parameters and a low-inference time.
-The CNN is able to identify five different classes: Sea, Oil Spill, Look-Alike, Ship, and Land.
+The CNN is able to identify five different classes: Sea, Oil Spill, Look-Alike, Ship, and Land.\
 The used dataset is described in subsection 4.1 of the above mentioned paper.
-The dataset can be requested at the following link: [*Oil Spill Detection Dataset*](https://m4d.iti.gr/oil-spill-detection-dataset/)
+Instruction on how to obtain the dataset can be found at the following link: [*Oil Spill Detection Dataset*](https://m4d.iti.gr/oil-spill-detection-dataset/)

 # Requirements
 This code has been validated with python 3.12 and the following packages are required: